-Get Involved-community Engagement
+Get Involved-Community Engagement

-A complete college education includes a rich assortment of activities, which are made readily available in the University of Hartford's living-learning community.
+A complete college education includes a rich assortment of activities, which are made readily available in the University of Hartford's residential community.
 Part of our mission in the Office of Residential Life is to provide opportunities for community involvement, giving you a chance to help shape the community in which you live.
 Involvement in residential activities and programs offers many rewards: new friendships, a broadened awareness of the rich diversity found in the University of Hartford student body; a greater appreciation for scholarship, art, and community building; and a chance to relax, have fun, and build memories that will last a lifetime.
-Contact your RD or RA to learn more about the different programs and activities happening in your residential area.
+Contact your RD or RA to learn more about the different programs, activities, and leadership opportunities available in your residential area.

-Employment opportunities
+Employment Opportunities